Local Footer Modifications

 Example local footer with Sign Up Form added:

-The local lockup section allows you to customize your site's signature logo lockup, which is a combination of a wordmark/logo and the name of an individual school, official department, administrative unit, institute, center or lab.
+The local lockup section in the Local Footer allows you to customize your site's signature logo lockup, which is a combination of a wordmark/logo and the name of an individual school, official department, administrative unit, institute, center or lab.

 The default lockup contains the Stanford wordmark and your site name, all on one line.
 For the example below, the site name was set to be "University".

-Site managers also have the ability to customize their lockup configuration by selecting from a list of lockup options, which follow a pattern similar to what is shown in the image below.
+Site managers also have the ability to customize their lockup configuration in the Local Footer independently of what appears in the Masthead.
+Site Managers can select from a list of lockup options, which follow a pattern similar to what is shown in the image below.

 For a full list of lockup options and information on configuring your site's local footer lockup, see Managing Department Branding and Logo Lockup Options.